cocos/engine-native/docs/CODING_STYLE.md

 A type should not be copyable/movable if the meaning of copying/moving is unclear to a casual user, or if it incurs unexpected costs.
 Move operations for copyable types are strictly a performance optimization and are a potential source of bugs and complexity, so avoid defining them unless they are significantly more efficient than the corresponding copy operations.
 If your type provides copy operations, it is recommended that you design your class so that the default implementation of those operations is correct.
 Remember to review the correctness of any defaulted operations as you would any other code.

 Due to the risk of slicing, prefer to avoid providing a public assignment operator or copy/move constructor for a class that's intended to be derived from (and prefer to avoid deriving from a class with such members).
-If your base class needs to be copyable, provide a public virtual Clone() method, and a protected copy constructor that derived classes can use to implement it.
+If your base class needs to be copyable, provide a public virtual clone() method, and a protected copy constructor that derived classes can use to implement it.

 ## Structs vs. Classes